-In the context of social development, poverty is a critical issue that needs to be addressed.
-Mimika District, with its unique geographic and demographic characteristics, faces challenges in reducing poverty levels.
-Through the analysis of extreme poverty data and the Family Hope Program (PKH) from 2022 to 2024, we can identify the extent to which poverty alleviation efforts have succeeded and areas that still require more attention.
-The following conclusions summarize the key findings from the analysis.
+In the context of social development, poverty is a critical issue that must be addressed.
+The Mimika District, with its unique geographic and demographic characteristics, faces challenges in reducing poverty levels.
+By analyzing extreme poverty data and the Family Hope Program (PKH) from 2022 to 2024, we can identify the extent to which poverty alleviation efforts have succeeded and areas that still require more attention.
+The following conclusions summarize the key findings of this analysis.

-- 1. Poverty in Mimika District occurs as a result of a combination of interrelated factors, including unequal access to basic services such as education and health, especially in remote districts.
-This is evident from the variation in the effectiveness of the Family Hope Program (PKH), where districts with inadequate infrastructure show lower program impacts.
-The government's social assistance through the Family Hope Program (PKH) has a significant effect on alleviating poverty in Mimika District.
-Data analysis shows that the number of families living in extreme poverty decreased from 3,709 families in 2022 to 2,691 families in 2024.
-This reflects the effectiveness of the Family Hope Program (PKH) in providing conditional financial assistance that helps improve the welfare of beneficiary families.
-Regression results indicate that every increase in PKH assistance contributes to a reduction in the number of people living in extreme poverty (Hadna, 2022). - 2.
-The government has played a comprehensive role in poverty alleviation efforts in Mimika District through various policies and concrete actions.
+- 1. Poverty in the Mimika District is the result of a combination of interrelated factors, including unequal access to basic services such as education and health, especially in remote districts.
+This is evident from the variation in the effectiveness of the Family Hope Program (PKH), where districts with inadequate infrastructure show lower program impact.
+The government's social assistance through the Family Hope Program (PKH) significantly alleviates poverty in the Mimika District.
+Data analysis shows that the number of families living in extreme poverty decreases from 3,709 families in 2022 to 2,691 families in 2024.
+This reflects the effectiveness of the Family Hope Program (PKH) in providing conditional financial assistance that helps improve the welfare of the beneficiary families.
+The regression results indicate that every increase in PKH assistance contributes to a reduction in the number of people living in extreme poverty (Hadna, 2022). - 2.
+The government has played a comprehensive role in poverty alleviation efforts in the Mimika District through various policies and concrete actions.
 The Family Hope Program (PKH) serves as tangible proof of the government's commitment to reducing extreme poverty in the district.
 PKH does not merely provide cash assistance but is systematically designed as conditional aid that encourages behavior change in poor communities, particularly in education and health.
 In its implementation, the government has not only focused on financial assistance.
-PKH has also successfully increased access to basic services such as health and education for the poor.
-Increased participation in immunization programs, pregnancy check-ups, and school attendance demonstrates that this program has successfully created a long-term foundation to break the cycle of poverty by improving human capital.
-However, challenges remain in the distribution of program benefits, which have not been evenly distributed across all districts.
-Some areas, such as Agimuga and Tembagapura, have shown significant poverty reduction, while districts like Mimika Timur Jauh and Mimika Baru still face challenges in program effectiveness.
-This indicates the need for a more specific and intensive approach in certain areas.
-The government has recognized these challenges and started taking corrective actions, including strengthening the social assistance system, improving the validity of beneficiary data, and building synergy with other development programs.
-Efforts to integrate PKH with economic empowerment programs such as skill training and micro-enterprise capital access demonstrate the government's commitment to creating more holistic solutions (Soekiman, 2023).
+PKH has also successfully increased the access of the poor to basic services, such as health and education.
+Increased participation in immunization programs, pregnancy checkups, and school attendance demonstrates that this program has successfully created a long-term foundation to break the cycle of poverty by improving human capital.
+However, challenges remain in the distribution of program benefits, which have not been evenly distributed across all the districts.
+Some areas, such as Agimuga and Tembagapura, have shown significant poverty reduction, while districts such as Mimika Timur Jauh and Mimika Baru still face challenges in terms of program effectiveness.
+This indicates the need for a more specific and intensive approach in certain areas of the country.
+The government has recognized these challenges and has begun taking corrective actions, including strengthening the social assistance system, improving the validity of beneficiary data, and building synergy with other development programs.
+Efforts to integrate PKH with economic empowerment programs, such as skill training and micro-enterprise capital access, demonstrate the government's commitment to creating more holistic solutions(Soekiman, 2023).